cloudmesh-community/sp19-222-101/project-report/report.md

 :question: I put a question mark by our equations below.
 They are formatted as Latex equations, I think.

-:wave::heavy_check_mark: remove the big text CLASSIFICATION WORKFLOW in the image.
-Images have captions which you correctly ues, but such headlines do not belong in an image

 | Eric Bower, Tyler Zhang
 | epbower@iu.edu, tjzhang@iu.edu